 Please note that this is not a software course and we will not be using any computers whatsoever over the two days.

-- You’re a graphic designer looking to translate your skills to filmmaking, or...
+- You’re a graphic designer or illustrator looking to translate your skills to filmmaking, or...

 Yes – if you'd like me to look at your portfolio then I will give feedback via email.
 You will need to send me a lo-res PDF of your work containing no more than 12 images, plus a short outline of what you're doing now and what you'd like to do in the future.